Our attention was recently called towards Armstrong TV mounts so we decided to test one of them out.

 If you want a mount that can provide your TV with full-motion capabilities, then this Impact Mounts mount is definitely a solid option.

-It boasts tilting up to 20 degrees in both directions, the arm can swivel a full 180 degrees both left and right and it can extend from the wall up to 18 inches.
+In my personal experience, It boasts tilting up to 20 degrees in both directions, the arm can swivel a full 180 degrees both left and right and it can extend from the wall up to 18 inches.

 Factors to Consider Before you Decide to Buy Impact Mounts Articulating Full-Motion Mount